 - Heart problems, such as an abnormal rhythm or heart failure

-- Pregnancy problems, such as the loss of a fetus, early delivery, and preeclampsia or high blood pressure
+- Pregnancy problems, such as miscarriage, early delivery, and preeclampsia or high blood pressure

 Key points about hyperthyroidism

 - Hyperthyroidism means your thyroid gland is too active.
 This tiny gland is found in your neck.
 If it is overactive, it makes too much thyroid hormone.
-As a result, your body’s metabolism begins to work at a faster rate.
+Your body’s metabolism then begins to work at a faster rate.